Looking for support for your finance function? Book a time with an expert.

 KKR's RJR Nabisco Acquisition (1989)

-The $31.1 billion acquisition of RJR Nabisco by Kohlberg Kravis Roberts represents the most famous LBO in history, immortalized in the book "Barbarians at the Gate."
-This transaction demonstrated both the scale and controversy surrounding leveraged buyouts during the 1980s buyout boom.
+The $31.1 billion LBO of RJR Nabisco by Kohlberg Kravis Roberts & Co. remains the most well-known LBO in history, chronicled in the book “Barbarians at the Gate”.
+This deal showed the size as well as the controversy associated with leveraged buyouts of the 1980s.

 Dell's Take-Private Transaction (2013)